-A detailed comparison of two HashiCorp-supported methods for HashiCorp Vault and Kubernetes integration.
+A detailed comparison of three HashiCorp-supported methods for HashiCorp Vault and Kubernetes integration.

-In this post, I will explore two different methods for integrating HashiCorp Vault with Kubernetes:
+In this post, I will explore three different methods for integrating HashiCorp Vault with Kubernetes:

-I’ll provide practical guidance for both methods to help you understand and choose the best method for your use case.
+I’ll provide practical guidance for each method to help you understand and choose the best method for your use case.

 This post is not intended to be a product documentation or step-by-step implementation guide.
 It is for DevOps practitioners familiar with HashiCorp Vault and Kubernetes who also have a basic understanding of secrets-management concepts.